huggingface/transformers/docs/source/add_new_model.rst

 Port BrandNewBert to 🤗 Transformers
 -----------------------------------------------------------------------------------------------------------------------

 Next, you can finally start adding new code to 🤗 Transformers.
-Go into the clone of your 🤗 Transformers’ fork:
+Go into the clone of your 🤗 Transformers' fork:

 ::